awslabs/ec2-spot-workshops/content/nextflow-on-aws-batch/35_nextflow201/15_create_rna_image.md

 ## Build RNA-Seq Image

-In order to run the RNA-Seq pipeline while using the AWS-Cli incapsulated within the image, we are going to derive an image from the tutorial image.
+In order to run the RNA-Seq pipeline while using the AWS-cli incapsulated within the image, we are going to derive an image from the tutorial image.

 ### ECR